eaglewarrior/30-Days-of-Code/README.md

 Completed one lab of BIGQUERY on GCP

 ## DAY 4
-Completed Lesson 4 of Intel Edge AI foundational course
+Completed Lesson 4 of Intel Edge AI foundational course & co-hosted the @sg_mumbai virtual meetup

 ## DAY 5